TheWatcherMultiversal/pdfgui_tools/README.md

 <img src="./icons/pdfguitools.svg" width="100">
 </div>

-**pdfgui_tools** is a user interface tool developed in Qt and Python that integrates with **poppler-utils** for PDF document management.
-This simple and user-friendly tool allows you to merge PDF files, convert PDF to HTML, as well as convert PDF to text.
-Additionally, in the near future, more functions with additional features will be added.
+**pdfgui_tools** is a user interface tool developed in Qt and Python that integrates with **poppler-utils** and **PyPDF2** for PDF document management.
+It's a **simple** and **user-friendly** tool that includes various utilities such as merging PDFs, splitting PDFs, converting them to multimedia files like PNG or SVG, encrypting or decrypting, among other utilities included in pdfgui_tools.

 # Sections
 ### Install pdfgui_tools: